 Bartlett Lake is located only 48 miles from downtown Phoenix and 17 miles northeast of Carefree.
 Bartlett Lake Marina has a boatable surface area of 2,815 acres – more than Canyon Lake and Saguaro Lake combined.
 Fed by the pristine waters of the Verde River, Indians of this valley spoke descriptively in their legends of the river’s “sweet waters.”

 Lake Pleasant is a power boater’s dream.
 As the largest lake in the Phoenix and Scottsdale area, load up all your water recreation toys.
 You’re in for a blast.
 Its pristine waters cover over 10,000 acres of water surface with 116 miles of shoreline.
 The average depth is 70- feet, and the deepest point of 260 feet is at the dam.
 The best part.
 It is located only 35 miles from downtown Phoenix.

 Lake Powell is located in northern Arizona and stretches up into southern Utah.
 It’s part of the Colorado River in Glen Canyon National Recreation Area.
 With nearly 2,000 miles of shoreline, endless sunshine, warm water, perfect weather, and some of the most spectacular scenery in the west, Lake Powell is the ultimate playground.
 Rent a houseboat, stay at our campground, or enjoy our lodging and hop aboard a guided expedition.

 Lyman Lake is one of the few bodies of water in northeastern Arizona with no size restrictions on boats.
-The west end of the lake is buoyed off and restricted as a no wake area (5 mph).
-This allows the angler a chance at a variety of fish without the proximity of speedboats and water-skiers.
-The fishery consists of walleye, channel catfish and largemouth bass.
-The large remainder of the lake is open for all other types of water sports.
+The west end of the lake is buoyed off and restricted as a no-wake area (5 mph).
+This allows the angler a chance at various fish without the proximity of speedboats and water skiers.
+The fishery consists of walleye, channel catfish, and largemouth bass.
+The large remainder of the lake is open for other water sports.